Ajit Pai Whines About The Numerous State-Level Net Neutrality Laws He Just Helped Create

 Again, Pai created this problem.
 Telecom industry lobbyists, using bogus data and fake people, pushed to repeal hugely popular federal net neutrality rules.
 Those rules, while portrayed as "draconian" by Pai and industry, were among the most modest in the world (failing to even address things like usage caps and "zero rating").
 Pai and the industry he's pandering to created this problem by killing off modest federal rules.
 Now they're complaining about the fact that there's no cohesive federal framework in place.
 The same thing occurred with FCC privacy rules.
 It's dumbfounding.

-And again, the FCC's (read: industry's) goal has been to kill all state and federal oversight of telecom.
+And again, the FCC's (read: industry's) goal has been to kill most state and federal oversight of telecom under the false pretense that this will somehow, magically, spur Comcast Corporation to begin caring about customer service and deploying broadband to lower ROI regions of the country.
 Pai, a former Verizon lawyer who has yet to stand up to industry on a single issue of substance, tries so very hard to dress this up as some kind of sophisticated ethos:

 "He argued that "while that federalist system has served us very well" up to this point in our nation's history, it's time for Congress to consider "whether or not we can still maintain a multilayer regulatory system."
 He said allowing states and local governments to pass their own laws regulating internet services, which inherently cross state lines, creates market uncertainty."